 - 2012

 Since opening our doors in 1983, Vtape has presented a substantial program of screenings, exhibitions, artists’ talks, and publications.
-Events from recent years are represented here in this archive.
-This on-line resource reflects a unique combination of event-based programming and education dedicated to the development of video artists and new and diverse audiences.
+Events from 2012 to the present are represented here in this archive.
+This online resource reflects a combination of event-based programming, exhibitions, and education dedicated to the development of video art and new and diverse audiences.
 The Past Events Archive is organized by year, starting with the most recent events, and moving backwards through history.